Home > Web Design Courses

 "A very enjoyable, informative and well delivered course.
 One of the best I have been on.
 The information learned will be invaluable in my day to day work." - Jim @ Capita

 Bjorn has been involved in HTML & CSS based web design for over 15 years and has experience developing web applications in both small and large teams of developers.
 Having insights into both the design and development worlds, he is able to understand the capabilities of design packages such as Illustrator, Flash and Photoshop as well as develop with server side platforms such as PHP.
 Combing these two worlds through the use of hand written markup and CSS is something he excels in and has been teaching these skills to other developers for over 10 years.

 Over the past few years he has closely followed the evolving standards for web development and has spent countless hours discussing appropriate markup with web designers in the industry.
 He has also run training courses on web standards and accessibility which stems from his vast experience with CSS web design.

-This CSS Introduction course is run from our rooms at Cumberland House in Nottingham, located in the city's main commercial district.
+This CSS Introduction course is run from our rooms on Jubilee Campus in Nottingham, which is part of the University of Nottingham's Innovation Park.
 These are serviced by a state-of-the-art tram system allowing easy access to the city centre as well as direct hourly rail services from London, Liverpool, Manchester, Birmingham, Derby and Leicester.

 Please note that all course prices exclude VAT.